 Located inside the Miracle Mile Shops at Planet Hollywood, La Salsa Cantina offers a no-frills breakfast special at a no-frills price.

 For $4.79, you get two eggs any style; choice of ham, bacon, or sausage; choice or corn or flour tortillas; and Southwest potatoes.
+If you’ve traveled to Las Vegas with a cheap steak dinner on your heart, you can’t go wrong with the Steak and Eggs special that is less than $15.

 For those who just want coffee sans booze, that’s $2.79.
 Just keep in mind, this breakfast special only runs until noon, but it is available daily!